 Bashir May Be Out, But Sudanese Protesters With 'Eye On The Prize' Won't Budge

-Buoyed by Thursday's ouster of longtime president Omar al-Bashir, Sudanese protesters faced off against troops during a sit-in outside military headquarters in Khartoum on Monday as they amplify their call for civilian-led rule.
+Buoyed by Thursday's ouster of longtime President Omar al-Bashir, Sudanese protesters faced off against troops during a sit-in outside military headquarters in Khartoum on Monday as they amplify their call for civilian-led rule.

 Demonstrators say the Sudanese military attempted to take away the barriers surrounding protesters in the road, where thousands have gathered for days.
 Ayman, a protester who wants to use just his first name because he fears retribution, told NPR that the barriers' removal would have effectively dissolved the protest but the demonstrators managed to stop the troops.

-The main protest group, the Sudanese Professionals Association (SPA), issued an "urgent appeal" on Twitter, calling on additional protesters to step in and protect the area from the armed forces.
+The main protest group, the Sudanese Professionals Association, issued an "urgent appeal" on Twitter, calling on additional protesters to step in and protect the area from the armed forces.

 Video from the scene shows a group of chanting and flag-waving demonstrators hustling toward the troops, some perched atop vehicles.

-Media reports said the stand-off ended peacefully with no bloodshed.
-But it underscored the tenuous nature of Sudan's transition as military leaders vie for power in the vacuum al-Bashir has left behind and activists fear a continuation of the old regime passed along to loyalists.
+Media reports said the standoff ended peacefully with no bloodshed.
+But it underscored the tenuous nature of Sudan's transition as military leaders vie for power in the vacuum Bashir has left behind, and activists fear a continuation of the old regime passed along to loyalists.

 "These people are really fearless," Ayman, a university lecturer who has been spending nights at the sit-in, told NPR.
 "People come in knowing that they might die."